TodePond/TodePondDotCom/wikiblogarden/better-computing/just/read/readme.md

 It wasn't 'anti command line'.
 It was 'anti unempathetic tech bro'.

-I'm starting a new theory that *all the best blog posts prove thems elves*.
+I'm starting a new theory that *all the best blog posts don't need proof because they prove themselves*.

+Keep scrolling to test your subtext reading skills.
+What do you think the subtext is here?

 ![Screenshot_20240305-071317](https://github.com/TodePond/TodePondDotCom/assets/15892272/bdf3db85-6fb7-4cde-a087-81e95b422585)